GateNLP/Bio-YODIE/README.md

 `export GATE_HOME=/path/to/gate/`

+In preparation for the next step, make sure your version of Java is between 8 and 11 (inclusive).
+You can do this with the following command:
+`java --version`

 After that you'll need to run plugins/compilePlugins.sh to compile the jar files for the plugins.
 (We don't ever check jar files into a git repository, so when you clone something from git you invariably need to compile it!)
 When you compile them, there will be some warnings but there shouldn't be any errors.

 `plugins/compilePlugins.sh`